 Emotionally healthy people feel safe and secure with their own emotions and feelings.
 They feel their feelings and emotions instead of avoiding them or trying to control them.

-Emotional health is on a continuum and it fluctuates moment by moment.
-Therefore, emotional wellness is on the upside of this continuum.
+Emotional health is on a continuum and fluctuates moment by moment.
+Emotional wellness is at the peak of this continuum.

 Emotionally wellness is when you has such a high degree of emotional health that you radiate joy often and feel high on life.

-Therefore, emotional wellness refers to a state where you can have so much healthy, flowing energy that you have vibrant moments, peak experiences and peak performances.
+Emotional wellness refers to a state where you can have so much healthy, flowing vital energy in your body that you have vibrant moments, peak experiences and peak performances.

 Unfortunately, Emotional Intelligence frequently becomes a catch all for many behaviors and feelings that have nothing to do with emotional health and wellness.

-Therefore, there is a great deal of misinformation about emotional intelligence in the seminars, workshops and courses that are available to you.
+Therefore, there is a great deal of misinformation about Emotional Intelligence online, in the seminars, workshops and courses that are available to you.
 So be careful who you choose to learn from and where you spend your time and money.

 Emotional Intelligence is an academic, intellectual way of looking at emotional health.
-Two male researchers in 1990, Peter Salovey and John D. Mayergave gave the name emotional intelligence to the qualities they noticed in people during an experiment.
+Two male researchers in 1990, Peter Salve and John D. Mayer gave the name Emotional Intelligence to the qualities they noticed in people during an experiment.

 Therefore, anyone can be emotionally healthy and have a high degree of Emotionally Intelligence when they are open, trusting and relaxed.

-When you are anxious, closed and defensive you lose your emotional intelligence.
-Anxiety keeps you from being able to access your emotions and feelings.
+When you are anxious, closed and defensive you lose your Emotional Intelligence quickly.
+Anxiety keeps you from being smart and effective with others.

-Therefore, the more you relax and overcome your anxiety, the more you will be effective in relationships at work or home.
+Therefore, the more you relax and overcome your anxiety, the more effective you will be in relationships at work or home.
 This means the more you relax and open your heart, the more emotional health and wellness you possess.

-The way to achieve emotional health is to learn to feel your emotions and feelings and express them in assertive ways.
+The way to improve your emotional health is to learn to feel your authentic emotions and feelings and express them in assertive ways.

 Resources to Help You Achieve Emotional Health.

-1. "Opening the Heart" audio and Ebook, guides you into your real feelings and emotions.
-Get help sorting through your irrational thoughts so you can reach your authentic feelings and emotions.
-Learn how to accept and express your emotions and feelings in healthy ways.
-Ebook, $19.97, audio, $97.00.
+1. "Opening the Heart" audio and Ebook, This emotional health guide teaches you the difference between your irrational thoughts and authentic feelings and emotions.
+The guide shows you how to accept and express your emotions and feelings in healthy ways.
 Read more and order "Opening

 The Heart," an emotional health

-2. An emotional health phone consultation with Dr. Doris Jeanette.
-One hour, $200.00.
-Get right to the heart of what your emotional self needs in order to become secure.
+3. Set up an emotional health phone consultation with Dr. Doris Jeanette.
+Get right to the heart of what your emotional self needs in order to become emotionally secure.
 Then you can access your emotional strengths and use them in your relationships.
 Read more and order your emotional health session.